devasconcelosjr/devasconcelosjr/README.md

 👀 I’m interested in Software Developer.

-🐍 The languages I am most familiar with are HTML5, CSS, JavaScript and Python.
+🐍 The languages I am most familiar with are Frontend and my skills: HTML5, CSS, JavaScript.

 🌱 I’m currently learning Angular and JSON!